- Supplements Facts

 SelenoExcell® is a registered trademark of Cypress Systems, Inc.

-SUGGESTED USE: Take three (3) capsules daily as a dietary supplement.
+SUGGESTED USE: Take three (3) capsules daily or as directed by your health care practitioner.

 Keep out of reach of children.